 Monday, September 10, 2007

-The end and time for a new beginning
+The end of sketchbook 1 and time for a new beginning

 The first sketchbook is completed.
 It has been a fun and long journey, but all good things come to an end.
 Lene and I have both had a real blast doing this book and now we need your help.
 We have talked about auctioning the book away for charity.
 What we would like to know is: is this a good idea, where is the best place to do so, and would any of you be interested in bidding on this?